jamessud/EPR_0.839511_approximation_ratio/README.md

 # EPR_0.839511_approximation_ratio

-Code for paper [Working Title](link), which obtains 0.839511 approximation ratio for EPR.
+Code for paper [A 0.8395-approximation algorithm for the EPR problem](link), which obtains 0.839511 approximation ratio for EPR.

 ### Contents